holochain/holochain-client-js/docs/client.wsclient.md

 ## WsClient class

-A Websocket client which can make requests and receive responses, as well as send and receive signals
+A Websocket client which can make requests and receive responses, as well as send and receive signals.

 Uses Holochain's websocket WireMessage for communication.